elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-the-key-health-considerations-for-maintaining-nutritional-balance-and-adequate-protein-sources-in-a-vegetarian-diet.md

     subject: Education Studies
     url: /learn/education-studies/questions/how-can-you-evaluate-the-credibility-and-relevance-of-evidence-presented-in-a-text
 related_article3:
-    id: 162257
+    id: 162259
     title: >-
-        How does word choice, including loaded language, impact the point of view presented in a text?
+        How can you evaluate the credibility and relevance of evidence presented in a text?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-word-choice-including-loaded-language-impact-the-point-of-view-presented-in-a-text
+    url: /learn/education-studies/questions/how-can-you-evaluate-the-credibility-and-relevance-of-evidence-presented-in-a-text
 related_article4:
-    id: 162257
+    id: 162260
     title: >-
-        How does word choice, including loaded language, impact the point of view presented in a text?
+        What is the purpose of using different text structures, such as cause-and-effect or compare and contrast, in writing?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-word-choice-including-loaded-language-impact-the-point-of-view-presented-in-a-text
-related_article5:
-    id: 162562
-    title: >-
-        What are the characteristics of cause-and-effect and compare-and-contrast text structures?
-    subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-characteristics-of-causeandeffect-and-compareandcontrast-text-structures
+    url: /learn/education-studies/questions/what-is-the-purpose-of-using-different-text-structures-such-as-causeandeffect-or-compare-and-contrast-in-writing
 ---

 &nbsp;